CraigJAnderson/heliothine_reseq_paper/README.md

 ________________________________________________________
 # 2. Hybrid Index

-- Use bedtools to break up the genome into predetermined window lengths. bedtools makewindows -b armigera.bed -w 250000 > genome_windows.txt
+Use bedtools to break up the genome into predetermined window lengths.<br>
+bedtools makewindows -b armigera.bed -w 250000 > genome_windows.txt

+Use the script: <br>
-Use the script hybridindex.py variants.txt genome_windows.txt
+hybridindex.py variants.txt genome_windows.txt

 The variants.txt file is in the following format:<br>
 -bin is the window that the SNP falls in<br>